Chrome4/EmployeeTrackerApp/README.md

 # Employee Tracker

-This is a command-line application that lets you control deparments, roles, and employees within your company.
+This is a command-line application that lets you control all employees and departments!

 ## Usage